Wealthify doesn't support your browser

 Once found, you’ll then need to check a few things before going ahead with pension consolidation, including:

 Charges: We don’t charge you for transferring to or from Wealthify.
-However, some pension providers will charge an exit fee for transferring out, so make sure you ask your current providers about their transfer policies.
+However, some pension providers may charge an exit fee for transferring out, so make sure you ask your current providers about their transfer policies.

 Benefits: It’s important to check that you won't lose features such as loyalty bonuses.

 From there, combining pensions with Wealthify can be done in four simple steps.
-Please note that you can transfer one pension at a time or add multiple ones if you want to combine more.
+Please note that you can transfer one pension at a time — or add multiple ones if you want to combine more.

 Simply tell us a few details about yourself, including answering a few suitability questions to help us find the right investment style for you.